IceSentry/bevy_ui_styled/README.md

 ## Colors

-I also created a `colors` module that containes the default colors from tailwind.
-Unlike tailwind these aren't easily customizable, but you can just use a rust `const CUSTOM_COLOR: Color` to do that.
+I also created a `colors` module that contains the default colors from tailwind.
+Unlike tailwind these aren't easily customizable, but you can just use `const CUSTOM_COLOR: Color` to do that.
 This is just to have some basic color to get you started.

 ## Extracting Styles